 No-Cost Genetic Testing

 We know that medical costs can often be prohibitive, and genetic testing is no exception.
 For patients exhibiting symptoms of GACI or ARHR2, Inozyme Pharma is providing a no-cost genetic testing program as part of a research study.
-Here is a link to their consent form, the last page of which outlines qualifying criteria, or follow this link for more information about their genetic testing program.
+Here is a link to their consent form, the last page of which outlines qualifying criteria.
+Please email us at email@example.com if you would like more information.